Wednesday, February 29, 2012

 special expertise, or broaden their background to sustain studio and thesis

+work.
 Independent Studies are offered in the areas

 listed below.
 An additional Core Course or an additional Aesthetics and Theory